skirtapaieo/development-101/00-organization/01-organization-readme.md

 # Organization, structure and way of working and technology

-What is this?
 Why have a section on organization on Github?

-We have a unique gift in the ability to organize ourselves, that transcends the limits of biology.
+We have a unique gift in the ability to organize ourselves.

 Our inherent organizational skills has enabled us to build civilizations, shape the planet, and even reach for the stars.